mad0x20wizard/Desomnia/docs/modules/network/virtual.rst

 ``<RemoteHost>`` × ``<VirtualHost>``
     Since virtual machines on remote hosts cannot be controlled directly by any standard protocol, your options are a bit more limited here.
 So when Desomnia registers a connection attempt to one of their services, it will at least try to wake up their physical host.

-    If it happens, that you also run Desomnia as a :doc:`local sleep manager </guides/sleep>` on the remote host, it can take it over from there and start the virtual machine if it is not already running.
+    If it happens, that you also run Desomnia as a :doc:`local resource manager </guides/sleep>` on the remote host, it can take it over from there and start the virtual machine if it is not already running.